DataDog/documentation/content/en/tracing/profiler/enabling/native.md

 ## Requirements

-The Datadog Profiler requires Linux kernel v4.17+.
-It is currently not supported on macOS or Windows. `/proc/sys/kernel/perf_event_open` must be set to *at most* 2 or `CAP_SYS_ADMIN` (or `CAP_PERFMON` on Linux v5.8 or later) must be granted to the profiling process or service container.
+The Datadog Profiler requires Linux kernel v4.17+ on an `amd64` compatible processor.
+It does not currently support macOS, BSD, Windows, or other operating systems besides Linux v4.17 or later. `/proc/sys/kernel/perf_event_open` must be set to *at most* 2 or `CAP_SYS_ADMIN` (or `CAP_PERFMON` on Linux v5.8 or later) must be granted to the profiling process or service container.

 ## Installation